Ultramarine: 19th century (invention of synthetic ultramarine)

 The beginning of the development of artificial ultramarine blue is known from Goethe.
 In about 1787, he observed the blue deposits on the walls of lime kilns near Palermo in Sicily.
 He was aware of the use of these glassy deposits as a substitute for lapis lazuli in decorative applications.
 He did not mention if it was suitable to grind for a pigment.

 In 1814, Tassaert observed the spontaneous formation of a blue compound, very similar to ultramarine, if not identical with it, in a lime kiln belonging to the glass and mirror manufacturer Saint-Gobain.
-In 1824, this caused the Societé pour l'Encouragement d'Industrie to offer a prize for the artificial production of the precious color.
+In 1824, this caused the Societé pour l'Encouragement d'Industrie to offer a prize of 6,000 francs for the artificial production of the precious color.
 Processes were devised by Jean Baptiste Guimet (1826) and by Christian Gmelin (1828), then professor of chemistry in Tübingen.
 While Guimet kept his process a secret, Gmelin published his, and became the originator of the "artificial ultramarine" industry.